-8. With support from the United Nations Conference on Trade and Development, the African Union Commission, the European Union and the International Trade Centre, ECA has been working with several countries in various regional economic communities to assist them in a demand-driven programme to develop country-specific national strategies relevant to the African Continental Free Trade Area process.
-Such strategies are intended to streamline the priority interests of a country so as to fully benefit from the Free Trade Area, together with the regional economic communities' current free trade areas and customs unions.3 These countries include Cameroon, Ghana, Malawi, Zambia and Zimbabwe.
-In addition, tools have been developed by ECA to assess and monitor the implementation of the African Continental Free Trade Area, namely, the Africa Regional Integration Index, which is already in use, and the African Continental Free Trade Area Country Business Index, which is a work in progress.
-ECA publications, such as Assessing Regional Integration in Africa and the Economic Report on Africa, and a number of knowledge products, also assist in this regard.
+8. With support from the United Nations Conference on Trade and Development, the African Union Commission, the European Union and the International Trade Centre, ECA has been working with several countries in various RECs to assist them in a demand-driven programme to develop country-specific national strategies relevant to the African Continental Free Trade Area process.
+Such strategies are intended to streamline the priority interests of a country so as to fully benefit from the African Continental Free Trade Area, together with the RECs' current free trade areas and customs unions.
+These countries include Cameroon, the Gambia, Ghana, Guinea, Malawi, Togo, Zambia and Zimbabwe.
+In addition, tools have been developed by ECA to assess and monitor the implementation of the African Continental Free Trade Area: namely, the Africa Regional Integration Index, which is already in use; and the African Continental Free Trade Area Country Business Index, which is a work in progress.
+ECA publications and publication series, such as Assessing Regional Integration in Africa and the Economic Report on Africa, and a number of knowledge products, also assist in this regard.

-9. Intra-African trade gradually increased to 16.1 per cent of total African trade in 2018 (to reach \$159.1 billion), up from 15.5 per cent in 2017.
-This remains very low, compared with intraregional trade in other regions such as Asia (52 per cent) and Europe (73 per cent).
-Findings from research undertaken in 2018 by the African Export-Import Bank (the Afrexim Bank) showed that the continent's share of world exports was at 2.3 per cent, while its share of world imports stood at 2.5 per cent.
-The factors behind this include the lack of industrialization, manufacturing and value addition, with most African countries having a commodity export dependence of more than 80 per cent, whereas the bulk of African imports are industrial products and manufactured goods.
-High intraregional import tariffs also persist and a number of countries have either not established, ratified or fully implemented regional economic community-level free trade areas, including the Tripartite Free Trade Area.
+9. Intra-African trade gradually increased to 16.1 per cent of total African trade in 2018 (to reach \$ 159.1 billion), up from 15.5 per cent in 2017.5 This remains very low compared with intraregional trade in other regions, such as Asia (52 per cent) and Europe (73 per cent).
+The continent's share of world exports was at 2.3 per cent, while its share of world imports stood at 2.5 per cent.
+6 The factors behind this include the lack of industrialization, manufacturing and value addition, with most African countries having a commodity export dependence of more than 80 per cent, whereas the bulk of African imports are industrial products and manufactured goods.
+High intraregional import tariffs also persist, and a number of countries have either not established, ratified or fully implemented REC-level free trade areas, including the Tripartite Free Trade Area.
+Measures such as the Pan-Africa Payment and Settlement System, a continent-wide digital payment system launched by Africa Export-Import Bank (Afrexim) in July 2019, will boost intra-African trade through facilitating intra-African trade payments or crossborder transactions in African currencies.